 Beckons Us to Sit a Spell

-Sit back as Joni, author of the popular blog "Old Centennial Farmhouse" tell us about her farmhouse porch.
+Sit back as Joni, author of "Old Centennial Farmhouse" tells us about her farmhouse porch.

 When you are done here, you will also enjoy Joni's tips on decorating for fall.